mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 - *Treasury of Nursery Stories* retold by Susan Price
 - *Cindy Ellen: A Wild Western Cinderella* by Susan Lowell
 - *The Pilot and the Little Prince* by Peter Sis
+- Tomie dePaola
-- *The Great Adventure of Christopher Columbus* by Fritz & dePaola
+	- *The Great Adventure of Christopher Columbus*
+	- *The Clown of God*
 - Stephen Biesty
 	- *Stephen Biesty's Incredible Cross Sections*
 - David Macaulay